cockroachdb/docs/cockroachcloud/serverless-cluster-management.md

 ## Planning your cluster

-Before making any changes to your cluster's configuration, review our [requirements and recommendations](plan-your-cluster.html) for {{ site.data.products.db }} cluster configuration.
+Before making any changes to your cluster's configuration, review the [requirements and recommendations](plan-your-cluster.html) for {{ site.data.products.db }} cluster configuration.

 ## View Clusters page